 For post-operation pains and during infections, over-the-counter painkillers will often do the job.
 But killing pain without consequences isn't as simple as just swallowing a tablet.
 What to watch for ...

 About 29 million Americans use over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) to treat pain.
-Every year in the United States, NSAID use is attributed to approximately 100,000 ...
+Every year in the US, NSAID use is attributed to approximately 100,000 hospitalizations and ...

 If you've taken an over-the-counter pain reliever before, you've likely had aspirin or ibuprofen.
 These are both very common nonsteroidal anti-inflammatory drugs, or NSAIDs, that are typically used to ...